 We thank the editor and two anonymous reviewers for constructive feedback that helped improve this manuscript.
 We also thank Jill Kowal, Laura Kelly, James Borrell, Tiziana Ulian and several other colleagues for input and discussions.
-We acknowledge funding from Sky Zero to A.D.S.; Chiang Mai University, Thailand to S.E.; the Swedish Research Council, the Knut and Alice Wallenberg Foundation, the Swedish Foundation for Strategic Research to A.A.; the Royal Botanic Gardens, Kew to A.A., E.B., A.D.S., K.H. and R.J.S.; the São Paulo Research Foundation (FAPESP, grant #2018/18416-2) to P.H.S.B and the European Union to the Regreening Africa programme which supported S.C.
+We acknowledge funding from Sky Zero to A.D.S.; Chiang Mai University, Thailand to S.E.; the Swedish Research Council (grant # 2019-05191), the Swedish Foundation for Strategic Research (grant # FFL15-0196) to A.A.; the Royal Botanic Gardens, Kew to A.A., E.B., A.D.S., K.A.H. and R.J.S.; the São Paulo Research Foundation (FAPESP, grant #2018/18416-2) to P.H.S.B and the European Union to the Regreening Africa programme which supported S.C.
 The funders had no influence on the research reported here.
 The authors declare no competing interests.